-A sublease agreement allows the original tenant to rent out all or part of a property to a new tenant, or subtenant.
+A sublease agreement allows the original tenant to rent out all or part of a property to a new tenant or subtenant.

 In a Texas sublease, the subtenant will be subject to the terms and conditions of the original lease agreement.
-However, the original tenant remains liable for any damages to the property, the payment of rent, and any breach of the original lease.
+However, the actual tenant remains liable for any damages to the property, the payment of rent, and any breach of the original lease.

 How to Sublease an Apartment in Texas

 Review the terms of your lease – In Texas, you cannot sublet a rental property without your landlord’s permission.
 Double-check the duration of your original lease to see if subleasing is prohibited.
 Even if subleasing isn’t mentioned, you still haven’t been permitted to sublet your apartment.

 Send your landlord a letter of intent – A formal letter of intent should be sent to your landlord when seeking permission to sublease an apartment in Texas.
 Submit the names, addresses, and all other relevant information about the potential subtenants to your landlord, and describe your reasons for wanting to sublet their property.

 Await consent – Once you’ve asked your landlord for permission, you must wait for the green light before moving forward.
 If you do not hear back, it’s presumed that you do not have permission to sublease the property.